Cysharp/ConsoleAppFramework/ReadMe.md

 Colorize
 ---
 The framework doesn't support colorization directly; however, utilities like [Cysharp/Kokuban](https://github.com/Cysharp/Kokuban) make console colorization easy.
+Additionally, if you need spinners or updates single-line displays, you can also use it in combination with [mayuki/Kurukuru](https://github.com/mayuki/Kurukuru).

 Publish to executable file
 ---